NashTech-Labs/azurepipeline.snyk.iac/README.md

 # ADO.Pipelines.Templates.frameWork.common.snyk

 This template uses azure pipeline to test iac based code like terraform.

+* **NOTE:** As per today of July 13 2023, the snyk task available at marketplace azure, does not support iac testing so directly used script

 ## Pipeline Requirements